I’m Meant to Have an Orgasmic Life

 pussies in a perpetual squeeze, cocks frozen in recoil, ass cheeks pulled to the sky, like we’re bracing for impact.

 I’ve had to learn how not to do that.
 How to soften.
 To release my cock.
-To let my ass be part of my breath.
+To let my butt hole be part of my breath.

-Working harder than I need to.
-Not because of the dance— But because I’m afraid my big cock might brush someone.
+I’ll confess, I work harder than I need to.
+Not because of the dance, but because I’m afraid my big cock might brush someone.
 Afraid of being too much.
 Too present.
 Too real.

 Which also means... not fully free.
 I want to announce, through my dance, what I want.